 First of all, watch for some evident hints like bruises, these are the most obvious signs of bullying.
-Your kid might also act isolated and avoid contacting with peers.
+Your kid might also act isolated and avoid contact with peers.
 In case your kid tells you he or she does not want to go to school or play sports anymore, they most likely have problems there.

 If you notice bruises, approach your kid carefully and try to find out what happened.
-In case your kid reveals that he or she was being bullied, try not to let your emotions take best of you and think what you can do not to compromise your kid's reputation.
+In case your kid reveals that he or she was being bullied, try not to let your emotions take the best of you and think what you can do not to compromise your kid's reputation.
 Nobody likes crybabies, so think of a way to solve the issue without exposing yourself because you can make things worse.
-There are ways you can help your kid by giving a couple of valuable pieces of advice rather than just going to school and breaking all the hells lose on coaches and teachers.
+There are ways you can help your kid by giving a couple of valuable pieces of advice rather than just going to school and breaking all the hell loose on coaches and teachers.

 First of all, find out why your kid gets bullied.
 There are common reasons why some kids become targets for bullying.
 For example, your kid might perform worse than the rest of the team, and in this case, the best way to overcome bullying is to play better and prove that he or she is a worthy member of a team.

 Making a stand is hard, and you have to support your kid as much as you can.
-We strongly recommend you not to engage directly, unless the situation gets really dangerous and your kid gets some serious beating.
+We strongly recommend you not to engage directly, unless the situation gets dangerous and your kid gets some serious beating.
 Most bullies do not want to cause any real physical injuries, and their goal is to cause emotional trauma to their victims, so you have to become the emotional powerhouse for your child and empower him or her not to give up.

 Why do the Bullies Attack?

 Usually, bullies do not attack kids who are emotionally stable and confident, they aim for those who show signs of weakness, so teach your child to be strong.
 We have to be realistic here, and unfortunately, it often takes some action to get rid of a bully.
 Most likely, your kid will have to fight back to show that he or she is not going to tolerate any more of these beatings.
-We do not encourage violence in this essay, but in most cases, bullies understand this language only, and they would only stop irritating you kid in case they get a decent fight back.
+We do not encourage violence in this essay, but in most cases, bullies understand this language only, and they would only stop irritating your kid in case they get a decent fight back.

 Contact the Coach

 In some cases, you would want to contact the coach and find out why some of the kids do not like your child.
 Coaches spend lots of time with the team, and they know why players might not like each other.
 That is why a coach can give you some valuable insight and help in dealing with the problem.
-Just do not ask the coach to deal with the problem; this never leads to a satisfying solution, and your kid will most likely end up being bullied even more.
-The only person who can really solve the problem is your kid.
+Do not ask the coach to deal with the problem; this never leads to a satisfying solution, and your kid will most likely end up being bullied even more.
+The only person who can solve the problem is your kid.
 You and the coach can only assist and support, but your kid is the only person who can get rid of this problem root and stem.

 Step Aside and Let Your Kid Act

-Leaving the problem to your child might not feel right, but that is exactly what you must do, especially when it comes to bullying in a high school team.
-Bullying is a part of a school life that can teach a valuable lesson.
+Leaving the problem to your child might not feel right, but that is what you must do, especially when it comes to bullying in a high school team.
+Bullying is a part of school life that can teach a valuable lesson.
 Many people have been through this problem, and those who overcame it on their own learned what it feels like to struggle and win over a formidable foe.

 You have to support your kids, but at the same time, you have to teach them to stand up for themselves and fight back when there are no other options left.
-Bullying might be turned into the lesson on how to be strong and stand one's own ground in the face of a threat.
+Bullying might be turned into a lesson on how to be strong and stand one's ground in the face of a threat.
 In case your kid succeeds, he or she will receive valuable experience in overcoming problems and finding the inner strength to keep pushing forward.

 So How do Parents Solve the Problem?

-True, bullying is a problem, and it might be heartbreaking to know your kid is getting bullied at school but you have to stay strong, so you can teach your kid to be strong as well.
+True, bullying is a problem, and it might be heartbreaking to know your kid is getting bullied at school, but you have to stay strong, so you can teach your kid to be strong as well.
 In this essay about bullying, we offer you not to engage directly unless there is a real threat to your child's health.
 Try to control yourself and your feelings and support your child by teaching him or her how to deal with the problem rather than solving it on your own.

 If you quote information from this page in your work, then the reference for this page is: